Hiking Roys Peak Track In Wanaka, South Island New Zealand With Kids.

 • Suggested time: 5 – 7 hours

-The Department of Conservation website describes the fitness required for this hike as ‘high’, and the gradient as ‘steep’…
+The New Zealand Department of Conservation website describes the fitness required for this hike as ‘high’, and the gradient as ‘steep’.

 Oscar reckoned the view was just fine one hour into it and we could just check it out from right there.
-[I think we were all tempted(!), but glad we pushed on].
+To which I think we were all tempted(!).
+But we are glad we pushed on.

 The scenery that unfolds from behind the blankets of morning cloud is breathtaking.
 It is exactly like in the pictures.
 You can see all the way out over the lake with Wanaka township in the distance.